yanghengtang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a specific patient to the list
-2. AddressBook adds the specific patient to the list
+2. MediConnect adds the specific patient to the list

     Use case ends.